 Portia is a Programs Coordinator for the library.

 Portia grew up here in Salina and has been an avid book addict from a young age.
 She moved to Wichita to attend Wichita State in 2014, where she majored in English Literature and Language with a minor in History.
-At WSU she was an active participant in her sorority, Editor-in-Chief of the Odyssey, and also focused on studying Linguistics.
-As a recent graduate, Portia is enjoying spending time with her friends and family, is catching up on her ‘to-be-read’ list, and likes watching “Mad Men” and “Outlander” with her cat, Paris.
+She is currently enrolled in the Masters of Library Science program at Emporia State.
+Portia enjoys spending time with her friends and family, trying to catch up on her never-ending to-be-read list, and likes watching “Mad Men” and “Outlander” with her cat, Paris.

 Portia can be reached at firstname.lastname@example.org